ktwrd/Kasta/README.md

 ### Important Note

-The first user that is created will be given the "Administrator" role, so make sure that it's only accessible to YOU when it's first deployed.
+The first user that is created will be given the "Administrator" role, so make sure that your deployment is **only accessible locally at first**.
+By default, anyone can register for an account, so secure your deployment in the "System" tab when you first log in.

 ## Database Migrations for Development
 When trying to do database migrations for development, make sure that the `CONFIG_LOCATION` environment variable is set to where your `config.xml` file is located so the Database Context can successfully create a connection string.